mezcel/printf-time/README.md

 # printf-time

+A scripture rosary for Gtk and TTY witten in C for Gcc.

 ### About:

-development branch: ```v0.3.4```
+dev branch: ```v0.3.4```

-This is a scriptural rosary slideshow.
-The text database is CSV, the program is C, and the UI is Gtk built with from an Xml.
+The text database is CSV, the program is C, and the UI is either a Gtk built with from an Xml or a CLI/TTY.

 ### Inspiration:

 This is the 5th program language version in my Rosary App series.
-A GCC CLI application and a Gtk3 application.

 Previous versions were: